 You don’t just tackle these things alone.
 You like to engage with others, and especially enjoy watching people develop and grow in the team.
 You enjoy explaining complex ideas, helping people to ‘get it’, and then watch them go on and achieve more.

 Building and developing relationships is a key part of this role.
-You enjoy getting to know people, and working out how you can have a positive impact on them – whether that’s delivering something that a client needs, or helping someone to progress within the organisation.
+You enjoy getting to know people and working out how you can have a positive impact on them – whether that’s delivering something that a client needs, or helping someone to progress within the organization.

 Additional Information and Benefits:

-Atkins are part of the SNC-Lavalin Group and are one of the world’s foremost engineering and design consultancies, operating in virtually every region of the world, in virtually every market.
+Atkins, member of the SNC-Lavalin Group, are one of the world’s foremost engineering and design consultancies, operating in virtually every region of the world, in virtually every market.
 Choosing to work for Atkins will provide you with the opportunity to engage on some of the most exciting engineering challenges of our time.
-Together with our rewarding and flexible packages, you’ll have the perfect balance to bring your personal and career goals to fruition.
+Together with our rewarding and flexible packages, you will have the perfect balance to bring your personal and career goals to fruition.

 This role may require security clearance and offers of employment will be dependent on obtaining the relevant level of clearance.
 If this is necessary, it will be discussed with you at interview.